b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/teracotta_lidded_pots_v1_11092025.md

 ### Bacterial Control and Food Safety

-Lime water (high pH) is highly effective at killing most bacteria, denaturing surface proteins, and deactivating common spoilage agents.
+Food-grade slaked/pickling lime (Hindi: raja chuna) water (high pH) is highly effective at killing most bacteria, denaturing surface proteins, and deactivating common spoilage agents.
 Its **antimicrobial spectrum has been confirmed by research**—for fermentation vessels, it is especially relevant where traditional soaps might be absorbed and cause food tainting or chemical hazards[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.savorysuitcase.com/the-role-of-lime-in-food-preservation/?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "5")[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://biologyinsights.com/can-lime-kill-bacteria-how-it-works-and-its-limits/?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "6").

 **However, safe hygienic practices must still include:**